devtut/generate/docs/python/math-module.md

 ```

-The mathematical field of complex analysis is beyond the scope of this example, but many functions in the complex plane have a "branch cut", usually along the real axis or the imaginary axis.
-Most modern platforms support "signed zero" as specified in IEEE 754, which provides continuity of those functions on both sides of the branch cut.
+The mathematical field of complex analysis is beyond the scope of this example, but many functions in the complex plane have a &quot;branch cut&quot;, usually along the real axis or the imaginary axis.
+Most modern platforms support &quot;signed zero&quot; as specified in IEEE 754, which provides continuity of those functions on both sides of the branch cut.
 The following example is from the Python documentation:

 ```
 cmath.phase(complex(-1.0, 0.0))